Our Mission & Vision

 Here is what we expect of everyone at Hawk Hill:

 Hawk Hill is not a school.
-All children participating in Hawk Hill programs must be registered homeschoolers in the state of North Carolina, and parents are solely responsible for ensuring that all NC homeschooling requirements are met.
+All children participating in Hawk Hill programs during the school year must be registered homeschoolers in the state of North Carolina, and parents are solely responsible for ensuring that all NC homeschooling requirements are met.